jhempy/purrlins-guide-to-anraith/_posts/1574-06-02-shopping-for-bargains.md

 </p>

 <p>
     Our next stop was an amuletery.
 Aldritch hoped to find a talisman that would amplify and focus his connection with his god.
 The proprietor found one such device, and though it was dedicated to a different god than Aldritch worships, we were assured it would function properly for any diety of similar inclination.
 At 900 gold, however, it was beyond our means.
-The proprietor was kindly, and suggested<label for="sn-suggestion" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-suggestion" class="margin-toggle"/><span class="sidenote">With great reservation, it must be noted.</span> that should our budget preclude patronage of sanctioned magic shoppes, we might try <em>Remi's Secondhand and Discount Magic Item Emporium</em>, the only non-sanctioned magic shoppe permitted in Urdak, which could not fail to notice if we continued down the boulevard.
+The proprietor was kindly, and suggested<label for="sn-suggestion" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-suggestion" class="margin-toggle"/><span class="sidenote">With great reservation, it must be noted.</span> that should our budget preclude patronage of sanctioned magic shoppes, we might try <em>Remi's Secondhand and Discount Magic Item Emporium</em>, the only non-sanctioned magic shoppe permitted in Urdak, which we could not fail to notice if we simply continued down the boulevard.
 We thanked him for his suggestion and moved along.
 </p>

 <p>